ryazh3nka/.dotfiles/readme.md

 ```

 ### tmux
+i'm used to managing tmux plugins via `tpm`. install it and press `Prefix-I` to load the plugins.

-inside `tmux.conf`, you can find these lines:
+also, inside `tmux.conf`, you can find these lines:
 ```zsh
 set -g default-terminal "tmux-256color" set -ga terminal-overrides ",foot*:Tc"